geopandas/geopandas/doc/source/docs/user_guide/mergingdata.rst

 .. ipython:: python

-   # One GeoDataFrame of countries, one of Cities.
+   # One GeoDataFrame of communities, one of grocery stores.
-   # Want to merge so we can get each city's country.
+   # Want to merge so we can get each grocery's community.
    chicago.head()
    groceries.head()